Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Gymnopus spongiosus

 Description:

-Ecology: Saprobic; growing alone, scattered, gregariously, or in clusters on forest litter under hardwoods (especially oaks) or conifers; spring, summer and fall (or over winter on the Gulf Coast); eastern North America from Massachusetts to Florida and Missouri.
+Ecology: Saprobic; growing alone, scattered, gregariously, or in clusters on forest litter under hardwoods (especially oaks) or conifers; summer and fall (or over winter on the Gulf Coast); widely distributed east of the Great Plains.

-Cap: 1-3.5 cm, convex with a central bump and an incurved margin when young, becoming broadly convex or flat; dry or greasy; smooth, but becoming slightly wrinkled with age; reddish brown when young and fresh, quickly fading to pinkish tan or pinkish buff.
+Cap: 1-3.5 cm; convex with a central bump and an incurved margin when young, becoming broadly convex or flat; dry or greasy; bald; sometimes becoming slightly wrinkled with age; reddish brown when young and fresh, quickly fading to pinkish tan or pinkish buff.

 Gills: Attached to the stem or nearly free from it; close; creamy.

-Stem: 2-6 cm long; up to about 4 mm thick at the apex; more or less equal, with an enlarged, spongy bottom portion; dry; usually densely hairy with reddish brown hairs, but sometimes appearing smoooth or merely finely hairy near the base; pale above, reddish brown below.
+Stem: 2-6 cm long; up to about 4 mm thick at the apex; more or less equal, with an enlarged, spongy bottom portion; dry; densely hairy with reddish brown hairs from the base nearly to the apex; pale above, reddish brown below.

 Flesh: Whitish; thin.